giuliosmall/giuliosmall/README.md

 ### Hi there, I'm Giulio Piccolo <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30px"></h2>

-An Analytics Engineer passionated about Data Engineering, Advanced Analytics and Sports 🏀 🏈 ⚽️  :bar_chart:.
-I love solving business problems through data solutions, automating things, exploring problems and improving efficiency and performance.
+A Data Engineer passionated about Data Engineering, Advanced Analytics and Sports 🏀 🏈 ⚽️  :bar_chart:.
+I love solving business problems through data solutions, automating things and improving efficiency and performance.

 - ⚡ **Fun fact:** I believe in the *Chaos theory*: even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
-- 🔭 I’m currently working on Covid-19 Reddit Sentiment Analysis
+- 🔭 I’m currently working as Lead Data Engineer at Road, a scale-up operating at the intersection of fintech and energytech.
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about sports 🏃 or anything that interests you.
-- 🌱 My accademic background includes a Bsc. in Sport Sciences and a Bsc. in Digital Management

 ### My skills include